Senior-Design-May1601/docs/specs/deploy-spec.md

 vanilla Raspbian install up to a fully functioning (TODO: what's the actual device name?) honeypot device.

-These tasks are grouped into 4 major phases:
+These tasks are grouped into 5 major phases:

    1. The Bootstrap Phase
    2. The Package Install Phase
+   3. The Build Phase
-   3. The Service Startup Phase
+   4. The Service Startup Phase
-   4. The Testing Phase
+   5. The Testing Phase

 #### Bootstrap Phase